 The philosophies of permaculture, Landcare and organic farming guide what we do here.

-We've created a number of zones of activity.
+We have created a number of zones of activity at the Farm.
 The links between the activities are important.
 An example is the orchard which is downhill from the duck yard.
 The water from the duck pond flows first into a drain lined with reeds that filter the nutrients.
 It then passes down the slope through underground pipes and is distributed throughout the orchard to fertilize the trees and produce good quality fruit.
-Most of the fruit is sold or used in food prepared for our Family days. the fallen fruit is cleaned up by chooks and ducks. this reduces the carryover of pests and diseases to the new season's fruit.
+Most of the fruit is sold or used in food prepared for our family days.
+The fallen fruit is cleaned up by the chooks and ducks.
+This reduces the carryover of pests and diseases to the new season's fruit.
 The manure from these birds is quickly taken up by the plants growing under the trees.

 Tree Crops and Habitat